ng-/ng/readme.md

 })
 ```

-Transforms can be incredibly powerful.
-Look at this short transform to see how simple it is to automatically make all of your client code minification-safe by automatically surrounding every function with an angular inline injection array.
+Transforms are incredibly powerful.
+Look at this short transform to see how simple it is to automatically make your code minification-safe by surrounding every client function with an angular inline injection array.
 ```javascript
 .transform(function(fn, type, name)
 {